 A Basic Guide to Interior Wall Graphics

-Because of the explosion in interest in using sign vinyl for interior decor, we humbly present this beginners guide to interior wall graphics.
+Anyone who’s been in a craft store or visited Etsy.com recently knows that interior wall graphics are big business.
+Because of this explosion in interest in using sign vinyl for interior decor, we humbly present this updated basic guide to interior wall graphics.

 Why do we need a special guide for wall graphics?

 Experienced sign and graphics folks need to understand that interior wall graphics pose unique challenges.
 If you start with the idea that you can use the same materials and techniques that work for window and auto glass or aluminum sign blanks, you’re in for problems.

 For hobby users, all of this is new.
 Basic guides for self adhesive vinyl may not deal specifically with wall text & graphics.
 This article covers the basics of what to use, how to apply it, and where to get more detailed information for further study.
 Let’s take a look at the unique materials, surface challenges, and application tips that will make your wall graphics applications successful.